bitfireAT/ical4android/README.md

 # ical4android

-ical4android is an Android library that brings together iCalendar and Android.
+ical4android is a library for Android that brings together iCalendar and Android.
 It's a framework for

 * parsing and generating iCalendar resources (using [ical4j](https://github.com/ical4j/ical4j))